sithmel/async-deco/README.md

 It takes 1 argument:
 * a guard function [mandatory].
 It takes the same arguments of the original function.
 If it returns an error (using the callback) the original function won't be called.

-It logs "access denied" with { err: error returned by the guard function}
+It logs "proxy-denied" with { err: error returned by the guard function}

 Fallback
 --------